 My daughter and I just finished a wonderful 10-day trip to Nova Scotia.
 When I was a kid we used to go to the Maritimes every summer.
 Truthfully, it was a bit boring for me – travelling without siblings and holing up in a massive old house without electricity or plumbing.
-I did manage to create some good memories and I wanted Eve to have the same lovely experiences I did.
-We didn’t exactly recreate the vacations of my youth, but it was pretty similar: lots of lobster, sussing out authentic fishing villages and playing in the waves.
-It was all about hitting the top Nova Scotia points of interest, which I think we did.
+But there are plenty of points of interest for both adults and kids in the Maritimes, which I wish I saw more of when I was younger.

 Nova Scotia points of interest